-Visiting London with kids is an unforgettable experience, and when planning a trip to London with children you will definitely want to make the most of the long list of things to do with kids that London has to offer for your little ones.
+Visiting London with kids is an unforgettable experience, and when planning a trip to London with children, you will want to make the most of the long list of things to do with kids that London has to offer for your little ones.

-Keep this list handy and make sure to capture their smiles when you surprise them with all the lovely things they will discover in the greatest city of all.
+Keep this list handy, and make sure to capture their smiles when you surprise them with all the lovely things they will discover in the most fantastic city of all.

 30 things to do in London with kids

+This has to be our number one plan to do in London with kids.
 No matter how old they are, surprise them with a visit to London’s most famous toy store.
-This has to be our number one plan to do in London with kids.
-This famous toy store was established in London over 250 years ago, and it’s kid’s paradise.
-6 whole levels of interactive fun as well as hundreds of toys to choose from, we just know they will not leave empty handed.
+This renowned toy store was established in London over 250 years ago, and it’s a kid’s paradise.
+With six whole levels of interactive fun and hundreds of toys to choose from, we know they will not leave empty-handed.

-If you are visiting London with kids you have to go on the London Eye.
+If you visit London with kids, you must go to the London Eye.
 It is one of London’s most famous attractions, and you know they will ask to go on it when they see it.
-At its highest point, 135 meters, the views over London are simply spectacular, and you”ll undoubtedly be able to take some of the best photos of your trip from here.
+At its highest point, 135 meters, the views over London are simply spectacular, and you’ll undoubtedly be able to take some of the best photos of your trip from here.

-We highly recommend that you buy your tickets in advance to avoid the queues.
+We highly recommend buying your tickets in advance to avoid the queues.

 » More information: London Eye

 Who said museums were boring?
 Most of London’s museums are super child friendly, and the most likely thing is that they won’t want to leave.
 Try the Natural History Museum for dinosaur fun or the Science museum for a whole interactive world.
-These two museums are located right next to each other in South Kensington, but you can easily spend an entire day easily wandering around one of these museums, so make sure you have plenty of time to to spend in one of these fascinating museums.
+These two museums are located right next to each other in South Kensington.
+Still, you can easily spend an entire day wandering around one of these museums, so make sure you have plenty of time to spend in one of these fascinating museums.

 Another highly recommended museum to visit with kids is London Transport Museum in Covent Garden, it really is a fascinating and interactive museum ideal for kids.